-This chapter has guided you through installation of GemStone/S 64 Bit 3.6.2, with the objective of getting a simple, default configuration up and running.
+This chapter has guided you through installation of GemStone/S 64 Bit 3.7, with the objective of getting a simple, default configuration up and running.

-The next chapters explain the process of upgrading a previous version of GemStone/S 64 Bit to version 3.6.2; and Chapter 3 provides information on GemBuilder for Smalltalk.
+The next chapters explain the process of upgrading a previous version of GemStone/S 64 Bit to version 3.7; and Chapter 3 provides information on GemBuilder for Smalltalk.

-For more information and details on customizing your GemStone object server, Gem client processes, and setting up distributed configurations, see the System Administration Guide.
+For more detailed information on server setup, details on customizing your GemStone environment, Gem client processes, and setting up distributed configurations, see the System Administration Guide.